openhwgroup/cv32e40x/docs/user_manual/source/exceptions_interrupts.rst

 * ``irq_i[7]``

 The ``irq_i[31:0]`` interrupt lines are level-sensitive.
 The NMIs are triggered by load/store bus fault events.
-To clear the ``irq_i[31:0]`` interrupts at the external source, |corev| relies on a software-based mechanism in which the interrupt handler signals completion of the handling routine to the interrupt source, e.g., through a memory-mapped register, which then deasserts the corresponding interrupt line.
+To clear the ``irq_i[31:0]`` interrupts at the external source, |corev| relies on a software-based mechanism in which the interrupt handler clears the interrupt at the source, e.g., through a memory-mapped register, which then deasserts the corresponding interrupt line.

 In Debug Mode, all interrupts are ignored independent of ``mstatus.MIE`` and the content of the ``mie`` CSR.